 Almost all non-profits in Atlanta have limited funding, so unfortunately everyone who needs assistance will not be able to get help with paying rent.
 Each one of the organizations will also have its own application process and income criteria that need to be met.
 We recommend that you call each Atlanta organization to learn more.
 Inquire with them on how to apply for rental or housing assistance, or ask for referrals.

-Atlanta Salvation Army - The charity organization provides, among other things, housing counseling, funds to help with rent and referrals to other comprehensive crisis centers and government programs.
-Also get emergency financial assistance, which is available to families and persons in a crisis situation in the areas of lodging, rent help, shelter, and even utility bill and cooling assistance.
+Atlanta Salvation Army - The charity organization provides, among other things, housing counseling, funds to help with rent and referrals to other comprehensive crisis centers or government programs.
+Also get emergency financial assistance, which is available to families and persons in a crisis situation in the areas of lodging, rent help, shelter, and even utility bill or cooling assistance.
 Call (404) 486-2710.

 St. Vincent De Paul Society, Inc. - A partnership of local churches that may be able to offer limited amounts of rent assistance.
 Other social services are available as well, such as information on transitional housing or short term loan programs.
 Volunteers from St. Vincent visit the applicants home in Atlanta before any funds for paying housing or rental expenses are approved.
-Call (770) 458-5415.
+Call (770) 458-5415 or (678) 892-6160.

-Buckhead Christian Ministry – A couple thousand people are helped per year.
+Buckhead Christian Ministry – A number of free grant money is offered, including for back rent.
 The goal is to prevent homelessness in Fulton County and the city.
 The not-for profit can help people pay their mortgage payments, first months rent or deposits, as well as cooling or utility bills.
 Both short and long term assistance is offered.
 Assistance is offered as part of the Homelessness Prevention and Rapid Re-Housing Fund.
 The address is 2847 Piedmont NE Rd., Atlanta, Georgia 30305.
-For information on BCM, dial (404) 239-0058
+For information on BCM, dial (404) 239-0038

 Ben Hill United Methodist Church - This non-profit church agency is offering housing, rent, and other assistance to people in hardship situations for South Fulton County.
 2099 Fairburn Rd., SW, Atlanta, Georgia 30331, dial (678) 891-0710